Multiple Cities Getaway Artist

 Imagine, for a moment, the era of the silent film.
 No spoken words, just a collection of subtitles and black-and-white scenes.
 Like a historical version of watching Netflix late at night without waking up the rest of the house.

-Fortunately for folks in the area, the Oroville State Theatre is proud to have a piece of history within its very walls.
+Fortunately for folks in the area, the Oroville State Theater is proud to have a piece of history within its very walls.
 The organ was donated to Oroville in 2011 by the Sierra Chapter of the American Theatre Organ Society.
-Later, in 2017, the installation and restoration of the organ began with the help of the State Theatre Arts Guild (STAGE) .
+Later, in 2017, the installation and restoration of the organ began with the help of the State Theater Arts Guild (STAGE) .
 This particular organ has a core that originally belonged to Cecil B. De Mille, the famous American film producer.
-Additional ranks of pipes were added to complete the organ, with STAGE having to cut into the theatre’s backstage wall to make room for the restoration.
+Additional ranks of pipes were added to complete the organ, with STAGE having to cut into the theater’s backstage wall to make room for the restoration.
 In all, the restoration was a three-year process that finished in late 2020.

-In July 2021, the completely restored Wurlitzer Theatre Organ got its debut at the Oroville State Theatre.
+In July 2021, the completely restored Wurlitzer Theatre Organ got its debut at the Oroville State Theater.
 Renowned organist Walt Strony was at the helm of the 1,100-pipe organ for a pair of concerts, featuring patriotic ensembles as well as the Laurel and Hardy silent film Liberty.”
-The debut performance cemented the Oroville State Theatre as being among the fewer than 250 theatres nationwide that features a fully operational theatre organ.
+The debut performance cemented the Oroville State Theater as being among the fewer than 250 theatres nationwide that features a fully operational theatre organ.
 So, if you’re a fan of the arts in Butte County interested in a unique theater-going experience, you won’t have to go far.

 X is for Xtreme Tool Collection at Bolt’s Antique Tool Museum”